Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

     ```
 # How to write samples

-We author Typescript samples under the `samples-dev` folder.
+We author TypeScript samples under the `samples-dev` folder.
 You can use sample-dev template for reference [samples-dev folder](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/template/template/samples-dev)  folder and update the relevant information for your service such as package-name, sample code, description, etc.
 After the samples-dev folder change is finished, you will need to change the tsconfig.json to make sure the dev samples can be compiled and build correctly.

 You will need to add this part to the "compilerOptions" of your tsconfig.json file so that the Samples engine could resolve the sample-dev package against the source code of the SDK.